wholder/MegaTinyIDE/resources/documentation/pragmas.md

     #pragma parm (BIT:1:2:3:4:5, 2)

 The selected value will then be passed to the compiler as a -D switch for a parameter named "BIT", such as `-DBIT=3`.
-The `parm` paragma is intended as a way to create and published parameterized programs for non progerammers.
+The `parm` paragma is intended as a way to create and published parameterized programs for non programmers.
 For example, the following `parm` pragma could be used to configure a program designed to flash LEDs in various patterns by prompting the user to .

     #pragma parm (PATTERN:Random=0:Chaser=1:Disco=2:Cylon=3:Stripes=4, 1)